vtexdocs/help-center-content/docs/faq/en/what-to-do-with-error-when-accessing-orders-module.md

 ---
-title: What to do with error when accessing Orders module
+title: 'What to do with error when accessing Orders module'
 id: 4X1NvGRhzWsqeC0QIGaMWu
 status: PUBLISHED
 createdAt: 2017-12-19T01:13:12.248Z